GeorgePimpleton/module_testing/Test 5/README.md

 FYI, the pre-C++20 example uses the C library ::printf.
 Using std::cout also works with I/O manipulators <iomanip>.

 Using <iomanip> is a "study on your own" subject, thankyouverymuch.

+### Hint
+I have an ulterior motive for this testing example that will show up in later examples.